zhuminjie/OpenSeesPyDoc/docs/numbererobj.rst

       There is only one global :class:`numberer` object.
       Creating another :class:`numberer` object
-      will automatically invalid the previous :class:`numberer` objects.
+      will automatically invalidate the previous :class:`numberer` objects.

 .. _numberer-class-methods: